On the excluded minor structure theorem for graphs of large treewidth: Circular Vortex-Decompositions

 To distinguish near-embeddings with linear decompositions from near-em\-bed\-dings with circular decompositions, we will call the latter explicitly \emph{near-embeddings with circular vortices}.
 Also, for a $(\alpha_0,\alpha_1,\alpha_2)$-near embedding with circular vortices let the third bound $\alpha_2$ denote an upper bound for the circular adhesion of the large vortices.

 We give a modified definition of $\beta$-rich to comply with the new concepts.
-For near-embeddings with circular decompositions we replace property~(\ref{prop:linked}) by the following: \begin{enumerate} \item[(\ref{prop:linked}')] For every vortex $V\in \tilde\V$ there exists a circular, linked decomposition $\D$ of $V$ of adhesion at most $\alpha_2$ and there exists a cycle $C$ in $V\cup\bigcup \W$ with $V(C\cap G_0)=\Omega(V)$, avoiding all the paths of a circular linkage of $V$ and traversing $w_1,\ldots,w_n$ in their order. \end{enumerate}
+For near-embeddings with circular decompositions we replace property~(\ref{prop:linked}) by the following: \begin{enumerate} \item[(\ref{prop:linked}')] Let $V \in \V$ with $\Omega(V)=(w_1,\ldots,w_n)$.
+Then there is a circular, linked decomposition of $V$ of adhesion at most $\alpha_2$ and a cycle $C$ in $V\cup \bigcup \W$ with $V(C\cap G_0)=\Omega(V)$ that avoids all the cycles of the circular linkage of~$V$, and traverses $w_1,\ldots,w_n$ in this order. \end{enumerate}